DPotoyan/Chem324/_sources/ch02/note01.md

 - Two major classes of waves we will be examining are **Standing waves** which remain fixed in space, exhibiting nodes and antinodes. **Traveling waves** which propagate through space, transferring energy from one location to another.

-- Additionally, waves can be classified as Transverse, where the disturbance is perpendicular to the direction of propagation, or **Longitudinal, where the disturbance is parallel to the direction of propagation.
+- Additionally, waves can be classified as **Transverse**, where the disturbance is perpendicular to the direction of propagation, or **Longitudinal**, where the disturbance is parallel to the direction of propagation.
 ```